Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Campbell-Baker-Hausdorff formula and Lie polynomials

 Combining Proposition~\ref{Hausdorff1} with Proposition~\ref{prop:mc-NCT} we conclude the following identity.

 \begin{thm} Let $a_1,a_2,\ldots,a_n \in \fA$ and let $K^{\freeLie}_\pi$ be the cumulants associated to the spreadability system $\cS_{\freeLie}$.
 Then

-\end{thm}
+\end{thm} \goodbreak{}

-\begin{remark} \begin{enumerate}[1.] \item The set of \emph{Lie polynomials} $\Lie(\fA)$ is the smallest subspace of $\C[\fA]$ that contains $\fA$ and is closed with respect to the Lie bracket $[X,Y]=XY-YX$.
-It is well known that $\Pi$ is a Lie projector, i.e., $\Lie(\fA)=\Pi(\C[\fA])$ \cite[Theorem 3.7]{Reutenauer:1993:freeLiealg}.
+\begin{remark} \ \begin{enumerate}[label=\arabic*.,leftmargin=1cm] \item The space of \emph{Lie polynomials} $\Lie(\fA)$ is the smallest subspace of $\C\langle\fA\rangle$ that contains $\fA$ and is closed with respect to the Lie bracket $[X,Y]=XY-YX$.
+It is well known that $\Pi$ is a Lie projector, i.e., $\Lie(\fA)=\Pi(\C\langle\fA\rangle)$ \cite[Theorem 3.7]{Reutenauer:1993:freeLiealg}.
 So in the above setting cumulants with entries from $\fA$ are exactly Lie polynomials.

 \item The values at words of higher order are given by convolution powers of $\Pi$, i.e.,

 (see \cite{Reutenauer:1993:freeLiealg}), and we can show that